-New payroll tax credit for certain tax-exempt organizations affected by gualified disasters.
-Section 303(d) of the Taxpayer Certainty and Disaster Tax Relief Act of 2020 allows for a new payroll tax credit for certain tax-exempt organizations affected by certain qualified disasters not related to COVID-19.
-This new credit will be claimed on new Form 5884-D (not on Form 941).
+Payroll tax credit for certain tax-exempt organizations affected by qualified disasters.
+Section 303(d) of the Taxpayer Certainty and Disaster Tax Relief Act of 2020 allows for a payroll tax credit for certain tax-exempt organizations affected by certain qualified disasters not related to COVID-19.
+This credit is claimed on Form 5884-D (not on Form 941).
 Form 5884-D is filed after the Form 941 for the quarter for which the credit is being claimed has been filed.
-If you will claim this credit on Form 5884-D for a calendar guarter of 2021 and you're also claiming a credit for qualified sick and family leave wages for leave taken before April 1, 2021, and/or the employee retention credit in the second quarter of 2021, you must include any credit that will be claimed on Form 5884-D on Worksheet 1 and/or Worksheet 2, respectively, for that quarter.
-For more information about this credit, go to IRS.gov/ Form5884D.
+If you will claim this credit on Form 5884-D and you're also claiming a credit for qualified sick and family leave wages for leave taken before April 1, 2021, you must include any credit that will be claimed on Form 5884-D on Worksheet 1 for that quarter.
+For more information about this credit, go to IRS.gov/Form5884D.

 Deferral of the employer share of social security tax expired.
 The CARES Act allowed employers to defer the deposit and payment of the employer share of social security tax.
-The deferred amount of the employer share of social security tax was only available for deposits due on or after March 27, 2020, and before January 1, 2021, as well as deposits and payments due after January 1, 2021, that are required for wages paid on or after March 27, 2020, and before January 1, 2021.
-One-half of the employer share of social security tax is due by December 31, 2021, and the remainder is due by December 31, 2022.
+The deferred amount of the employer share of social security tax was only available for deposits due on or after March 27, 2020, and before January 1, 2021, as well as deposits and payments due after January 1, 2021, that were required for wages paid on or after March 27, 2020, and before January 1, 2021.
+One-half of the employer share of social security tax was due by December 31, 2021, and the remainder is due by December 31, 2022.
 Because both December 31, 2021, and December 31, 2022, are nonbusiness days, payments made on the next business day will be considered timely.
-Any payments or deposits you make before December 31, 2021, are first applied against your payment due on December 31, 2021, and then applied against your payment due on December 31, 2022.
+Any payments or deposits you made before December 31, 2021, were first applied against your payment due on December 31, 2021, and then applied against your payment due on December 31, 2022.
 For more information about the deferral of employment tax deposits, go to IRS.gov/ETD.
 See Paying the deferred amount of the employer share of social security tax and How to pay the deferred amount of the employer and employee share of social security tax, later, for information about paying the deferred amount of the employer share of social security tax.